aseba-community/qt-ar-demo/README.md

 		└── dashel – the Dashel communication framework
 ```

-When you clone this repository with a modern git, the submodules will be fetched.

 ## Linux and Android Compilation

 This guide assumes a basic knowledge of Linux development tools.